valendesigns/option-tree/readme.txt

 * Fixed a bug with UI Sortable not properly calculating the container height.
 * Fixed Select dropdown selector bug - submitted by Manfred Haltner
 * Fixed Radio Image remove class bug - submitted by designst
+* Added new typography fields - submitted by darknailblue
+* Added dynamic CSS support for new typography fields.
+* Added new filters to typography fields, including low/high range & unit types.

 = 2.0.9 =
 * Fixed the issue where the Textarea Simple and CSS option types were mysteriously being ran through wpautop.